anvitasuresh/IDS706_week2_DataAnalysis/README.md

 ### Extracting Methods

 It is also important to extract methods to simplify code blocks and make them easier to follow.
+To extract methods or variables in the future, click the Code Action light bulb or use the Quick Fix command ⌘ and choose extract method/variable.
 Below, we did this with a couple functions like drop duplicates and remove outliers to improve the organization of the code.

 ![Extract](testing/extract.png)
 ![Extract](testing/extract2.png)